semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 ##### Permissions when adding repositories into Semgrep AppSec Platform through managed scanning or using AI features

-You can optionally create a private GitHub integration app, which follows the naming convention **Semgrep Code - <span className="placeholder">YOUR_ORG_NAME</span>**.
+You can optionally create a private GitHub app, which follows the naming convention **Semgrep Code - <span className="placeholder">YOUR_ORG_NAME</span>**.
 This private app is used for the following features:

 - To add repositories to Semgrep AppSec Platform without changing your existing CI workflows.
 To learn more, see [<i class="fa-regular fa-file-lines"></i> Managed scanning](/deployment/managed-scanning).
 - To integrate AI-asssisted features into your Semgrep organization.
 To learn more, see [<i class="fa-regular fa-file-lines"></i> Semgrep Assistant overview](/semgrep-assistant/overview).